vesasuikkola/world-api-gw/README.md

-## Simple API Gateway using Express JS
+## World API Gateway

-The committed `config.js` file just for example.
+Based on [the Simple API Gateway in Node.js](github.com/ecojuntak/api-gateway) by Eko Simanjuntak